Reel Ree:views : 2026

 Wednesday, 8 April 2026

-(series review) [STREAMING] - Daredevil: Born Again - Season 2: Episode 4
+(episode review) [STREAMING] - Daredevil: Born Again - Season 2: Episode 4

 Episode 4 opens with Benjamin Poindexter moving through a quiet, almost methodical routine—making breakfast, getting in some light exercise, even leaving food out for his landlord’s cat.
 It’s calm, controlled… and deeply unsettling once you remember who he is.
 This all leads into the diner sequence teased in the trailer, where he arrives—and, notably, leaves without incident.